noahbenson/OHBM2022/README.md

   out-dated, but it is still very useful for understanding the basics of cortical geometry and how neuroscience software tends to represent the structural data from MRI scans.
 * **Retinotopic Maps**.
-Each visual area has a retinotopic map, that is, a mapping of the retina onto the visual field.
+Each visual area has a retinotopic map: that is, a mapping of the retina (or, equivalently, the visual field) onto the cortical surface of that visual area.
 Retinotopic maps are determined by solving what is called a "population receptive field" (pRF) model for each voxel in the visual cortex.
 The pRF model explains the BOLD respons in terms of the visual stimulus during an fMRI experiment.
 These resources are related to retinotopic maps and may be useful for understanding them.
   * [VistaSoft PRF Tutorial](https://web.stanford.edu/group/vista/cgi-bin/wiki/index.php/Retinotopy_Tutorial).
     This tutorial on the VistaSoft suite (for Matlab) to solve pRF models and to analyze retinotopic maps.